sohanrai09/blog/content/posts/mdt_iosxr.md

 RP/0/RP0/CPU0:PE1#
 ```

-In this particular case, server didn't have a route to Router's Loopback, as soon I added the route, Connections came up.
+In this particular case, Server didn't have a route to Router's Loopback `211.0.0.9`, due to which it is unable to respond to Router's `TCP SYN`, as soon I added the route, Connections came up.

 ```
 RP/0/RP0/CPU0:PE1#show grpc trace all reverse